dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

   tags: "bioinformatics computer-science algorithms"
 ---

-TODO:
-- moar pictures?
-- include HP's the machine video presentation

 ### Happy Pi Day!

 I'm going to describe the algorithms I'm most proud of implementing.
 Sure, [this code](https://github.com/dcunited001/bioclj) is available on github, but it's written in Clojure, so it's impossible for most people to understand without some head-scratching.
 In fact, it took quite a bit of effort just for me to freshen up enough to write this article.
-And that, my friends, is security by obfuscation -- which is not a virtue for code.
+And that, my friends, is security by obfuscation -- which is not a virtue for code or for much of anything, really.

 I enjoy writing code in Clojure because Lisp forces you to write code in a functional manner and therefore your code more closely resembles the pure math you're implementing.
 I've been sending out this project along with job applications, but I don't think most people understand what they're looking at, which is unfortunate.
 So, I've blogged about it and I'll send out this link instead.